BA (Hons) Contemporary Media, Design and Production

 - Composite Image, Matte Painting and Image Manipulation

 - Sound design

 - Digital Portfolio

 How will I be assessed?

-Assessment is based on a mixture of assessment methods including: individual practical work, essays, reports, seminar presentations, pitches, webcasts, exhibitions and group work.
+Assessment is based on a mixture of assessment methods including: individual practical work, essays, reports, seminar presentations, pitches, podcasts, practical work, exhibitions and group work.
 An independent study module will be undertaken in the final year, which will include a dissertation.

 For more information about assessment, including guidance on marking, feedback and plagiarism, please refer the HE Assessment Policy and the programme spec for course-specific information.